nyelonong/nsqsink/README.md

 # nsqsink
-Allows users to read data from NSQ and write to an HTTP endpoint
+Allows users to read data from NSQ and write to some endpoint